kouphax/yobriefca.se/resources/content/entries/2015-07-28-window-prompt-with-elm.md

 Outtie ports have a `subscribe` method generated for them that takes a function accepting the payload.
 In our case we simply log it.

-Now onto out specific use case.
-My needs are slightly different to the samples because while they broadcast data out of the Elm side I jsut want some sort of trigger to say "go ahead and open a prompt".
+Now onto our specific use case.
+My needs are slightly different to the samples because while they broadcast data out of the Elm side I just want some sort of trigger to say "go ahead and open a prompt".
 This is 100% impure in that it is __only__ used for side effects and I've found that with Elm being a rather pure language this sort of requirement feels kind of awkward.
-Thats not a criticism, just an observation. you should expect bad things to feel awkward, it helps you minimise them.
+Thats not a criticism, just an observation.
+You should expect bad things to feel awkward, it helps you minimise them.

 The JavaScript/HTML side of our application is fairly unsurprising (assuming you've not skipped the last few paragraphs).